Gabin (Italian band): Releases

 Gabin have collaborated with numerous jazz artists such as Dee Dee Bridgewater, Edwyn Collins and China Moses.
 Their first album, Gabin (2002), includes the singles "Doo Uap, Doo Uap, Doo Uap", "Sweet Sadness" and "La Maison".
-Their song "Bang Bang To The Rock'N'Roll" was used in the 2005 film Fantastic Four and in the 2008 film Sex Drive.
+Their song "Bang Bang To The Rock'N'Roll" from Mr. Freedom (2004) was used in the 2005 film Fantastic Four and in the 2008 film Sex Drive.
 They had a top ten hit in their home country and success around the globe, encompassing over 35 countries from the U.S. to New Zealand, Argentina and Russia.
 In 2004, Gabin next released a blues and blue note-influenced uptempo album entitled Mr. Freedom, which includes the title track "Mr. Freedom".

 Guest artists

 Guest vocalists on Mr. Freedom include the two-time Grammy and Tony Award winning vocalist Dee Dee Bridgewater, the former Orange Juice vocalist Edwyn Collins and even Bridgewater's daughter, China Moses.
 This specially sequenced US version has the Italian Latin-dance maestro Nicola Conte.
 Conte caps the album with an extended live sextet version of "Into My Soul".
 Their 2010 album, Third and double, features guest vocals from the Soundgarden frontman Chris Cornell for the song "Lies".